RuABraun/RuABraun.github.io/_posts/2024-12-31-Year-in-Review.md

 **The best movies mix genres and 5 years after Parasite we have another gem.

 To me this movie is a class commentary.
 It's about how for most people they're just trying to get by and if possible ahead.
 That's Anora, Toros (the priest), Igor and most of the other characters.
 All their actions are to some level expected being motivated by the need to not fall behind and seize opportunity where it exists.
 Separately though, there are a class of people who don't have to worry about getting by.
 See Ivan.
 His actions are the ones we're curious to know, because all the other's are based on what he does.
 And as long as that uncertainty exists we get to see the comedy and the tragedy of the other class trying to get by.
 And what a comedy!
 What could've been a mundane plot is turned into something marvelous by the detail and care put into in the execution.
-The ending really makes the movie for me.
-I've never seen such a switch in tone pulled of so seamlessly.
+And, of course, what an ending.